MobiDataLab/mdl-semantic-enrichment/README.md

 1. The first step requires installing a Python distribution that includes a package manager.
 To this end we recommend installing Anaconda, a cross-platform Python package manager and environment-management system which satisfies the above criteria.

 2. Once Anaconda has been installed, the next step requires to set up a virtual environment containing the open-source libraries that our demonstrator requires during its execution.
-To this end we provide a YAML file, mat_builder.yml, that can be used to set the environment up.
+To this end we provide a YAML file, ```mat_builder.yml```, that can be used to set the environment up.
 More precisely, the user must first open an Anaconda powershell prompt.
-Then, the user must type in the prompt conda env create -f path\mat_builder.yml -n name_environment, where path represents the path in which mat_builder.yml is located, while name_environment represents the name the user wants to assign to the virtual environment.
+Then, the user must type in the prompt ```conda env create -f path\mat_builder.yml -n name_environment```, where ```path``` represents the path in which ```mat_builder.yml``` is located, while ```name_environment``` represents the name the user wants to assign to the virtual environment.
-We report that the open-source libraries relevant to the demonstrator will be relevant to the semantic enrichment processor as well.
-These libraries are Pandas , Geopandas , scikit-learn , scikit-mobility , rdflib , PTRAIL , and Dash .

-3. Once the environment has been created, the user must activate it in the prompt by typing conda activate name_environment.
+3. Once the environment has been created, the user must activate it in the prompt by typing ```conda activate name_environment```.
 The user is now able to execute and use the demonstrator.

 ## **Usage**